ryangladden/startup/README.md

 [x] **Text content:** Text in correct places, stylized, and sized.
 Places for text to be generated from database.

 [x] **Application elements:** PDF-viewer sized and has its own scroll bar.
 Document list is in a grid.

+## React Deliverable Phase 1

+[x] Bundled and transpiled using Vite
+[x] HTML pages ported to React components:
+* login
+* document list
+* document viewer (NOT found on the navigation tab: click one of the documents to see this page)
+* sharing page
+* about page
+[x] All pages are routed on the main App.